teddymail/speed/README.md

 ### IOC ###

-The IOC was implemented by a components class named [[ Reflex ]], User can use the IOC class to use the Object-Create process more convinent.
+The IOC was implemented by a components class named [[ Reflex ]], User can use the IOC class to use the Object-Create process more convenient.

 For example: